meghnaa11/Positive-News/README.md

 This project analyses a set of positive news headlines against a set of positive words and examines how many positive headlines actually contain positive words.

-This project can be run on Jupyter Notebooks, Google Colab or softwares supporting Python Notebooks.

 ### Language used:
 - Python